-Children’s Trust Fund dollars support community-based prevention programs to implement a range of strategies that assist families and individuals in preventing child abuse and neglect.
+The Children’s Cabinet is the designated lead agency for federal Community-Based Child Abuse Prevention (CBCAP) services, supporting community-based prevention programs that assist families and individuals in preventing child abuse and neglect.

 Community-Based Child Abuse Prevention (CBCAP) programs exist in every state and were established by Title II of the Child Abuse Prevention and Treatment Act of 1996/2003.
 The purpose is to:

 - Support community-based efforts to develop, operate, expand, and enhance initiatives to prevent child abuse and neglect;

 - Coordinate resources and activities to support families to reduce the likelihood of child abuse and neglect; and

 - Foster understanding and knowledge of diverse populations effective in preventing and treating child abuse and neglect.

 Each year a request for proposals outlines the vision for programming and seeks innovative and evidence-based services to reduce the likelihood of child abuse and neglect.
 The Children’s Cabinet Annual Report details the work of CBCAP fund recipients.